anantnrg/Aceelectron/README.md

 ```
 Here ```myproj``` is the name of your Electron.js project.

 Next, you have to install the required packages to run Electron.js.
 They have to be installed using Node.js.
-You haven't installed it on your machine, then go to the [Node.js Website](https://nodejs.org) and download either the LTS release or latest stable release.
+If you haven't installed it on your machine, then go to the [Node.js Website](https://nodejs.org) and download either the LTS release or latest stable release.
 Then install it by running the .exe file.
 After Node.js has been installed, run
 </br>
 ```
 cd myproj